Leukemia & Other Blood Cancers

 Acute myeloid leukemia is a type of bone marrow cancer.
-The American Cancer Society estimates that more than 14,500 cases of AML will be diagnosed in the United States during 2013, and more than 10,000 people will die from the disease.
+The American Cancer Society estimates that nearly 19,000 cases of AML will be diagnosed in the United States during 2014, and more than 10,000 people will die from the disease.

 Multiple myeloma is cancer that starts in the plasma cells in bone marrow.
-The American Cancer Society estimates that more than 22,000 new cases of multiple myeloma will be diagnosed in the United Statins during 2013, and nearly 11,000 will die from the disease.
+The American Cancer Society estimates that more than 24,000 new cases of multiple myeloma will be diagnosed in the United Statins during 2014, and more than 11,000 will die from the disease.

 Leukemia & Other Blood Cancer Clinical Trials

 Brentuximab vedotin phase 2 trial for CD30-positive non-lymphoma malignancies

 Single-agent trial assessing the antitumor activity and safety as well as the relationship of CD30 expression with antitumor activity of brentuximab vedotin in patients with CD30-positive non-lymphoma malignancies, including acute lymphocytic leukemia, acute myeloid leukemia, multiple myeloma, and a number of solid tumors who have failed, refused or have been deemed ineligible for standard therapy.
 Study #SGN35-013

 SGN-CD19A phase 1 trial for B-lineage acute lymphoblastic leukemia and highly aggressive lymphomas